Skip to Content

 • During the first two weeks of Expanded FMLA Leave, if Paid Sick Leave is not available for the full two weeks, the employee may choose to be paid using the employer’s normal paid leave.

-• The employee and employer can agree that while the employee is taking Childcare Leave (which is paid at 2/3 the regular rate), the employee can use the employer’s normal paid leave to provide full wages to the employee during that time.
+• The employee and employer can agree that while the employee is taking Childcare Leave (which is paid at 2/3 of the regular rate), the employee can use the employer’s normal paid leave to provide full wages to the employee during that time.

 • The employer cannot force the employee to use normal paid leave during Childcare Leave.